hyphacoop/streamplace/ARCHITECTURE.md

 ### AT Protocol Integration

 1. User authenticates via OAuth (AT Protocol DID)
-2. Stream metadata stored as AT Protocol records
+2. Frontend clients publish stream metadata to user's PDS (livestream records, chat messages, keys, etc.)
-3. `atproto` synchronizer replicates data to PDS
+3. `atproto` synchronizer consumes AT Protocol firehose events
-4. AppView indexes Streamplace records
+4. Records from other users' PDS instances are indexed locally
-5. Other clients can discover streams via AT Protocol
+5. Other AT Protocol clients can discover streams via the firehose

 ## Key Technologies